inkarkat/vim-GrepCommands/README.md

 - greplace ([vimscript #1813](http://www.vim.org/scripts/script.php?script_id=1813)) can search buffers and arguments; it shows the matches in a special replace buffer that can be edited and incorporated into the original files.
+- vim-lister (https://github.com/tommcdo/vim-lister) also has (among others) an :Agrep command.

 USAGE
 ------------------------------------------------------------------------------